 Home inspections, for many, come in one of two instances: when the home is being sold and when something goes terribly wrong.
 In both of these instances, the less expensive and less stressful solution would have been a plumbing inspection performed by a trained, certified, and experienced Toronto plumbing professional.

 Plumbing inspections are a service provided by quality plumbers that simply ensures that your system is working properly.
 The inspector will go over your home with a fine-tooth comb and ensure there aren’t any problems lying in wait.
 Since they can spot problems before they happen, we recommend you have your home’s plumbing inspected regularly.

-The answer for “How often should you have a plumbing inspection?” is simple: Every two to three years or immediately following .
-Depends on the year, the climate, and if you’ve noticed any problems.
+The answer to “How often should you have a plumbing inspection?” is simple: Every two to three years or immediately following.
+It depends on the year, the climate, and if you’ve noticed any problems.
 But here are some of the many issues a regular plumbing inspection can spot long before they damage your home.

 1. Pipe Connections

 The connections between pipes are often some of the more fragile parts of your plumbing system.
 Since they can be subject to intense levels of pressure, pipe connections can often appear to simply burst apart suddenly.
 But the signs have likely been there for years and a plumbing inspector knows what to look for.

 Temperature changes can cause many issues for home plumbing systems.
 Many pipes that freeze and burst have been subjected to rapid temperature changes.
 In older homes, indoor pipes can sometimes experience temperature fluctuations you may not even realize are possible since many homes have old fireplaces and other “renovation leftovers” that can create cold pockets in your home.
 A plumbing inspector can spot the temperature problems with specialized equipment and recommend cost-effective ways to avoid having your pipes freeze next winter.
 This is extra important because you do not want to have to deal with frozen pipes in the middle of a busy morning!